ahmedmazariML/Unsupervised-Features-Learning-for-Image-Classification/README.md

 In this context, we study from an acute insight standpoint the standard clustering models K-means, GMM and Naive Bayes classification  algorithm in order to draw conclusion and underline their limits for such complicated tasks.

 To what extent are k-means and GMM efficient ?
-Why they fail and how to circumvent their weaknesses.
+Why they fail and how to circumvent their weaknesses ?

 Keywords : Unsupervised learning, Dimensionality  reduction, Classification,  Gaussian Mixture Models, K-means, Naive Bayes